sonofeft/XYmath/docs/data_entry.rst

 .. data_entry

+.. _internal_entering_data:

 Entering Data
 =============

-The form for entering X,Y data is shown below.
+While the easiest way to get data points into XYmath is to use a script to read or generate points  (see :ref:`internal_examples`) There is also a form for entering X,Y data (shown below).
 Enter X,Y data pairs into entry boxes.

 The boxes can be navigated with the mouse, the return key or arrow keys.